VeztaVezta

 Contributing

-Code standards, branch strategy, and PR process
+Code standards, branch promotion, and PR process

 This guide covers coding conventions, the branching strategy, and the pull request process for contributing to any Vezta subproject.